HotWaterLocalCheck rebate

 What Brisbane households actually pay

-- After the rebate, the gap to a like-for-like electric replacement narrows sharply — and the heat pump uses roughly 70–75% less energy for the same hot water.
+• Without the state rebate the upfront gap to a like-for-like electric replacement is wider than it was, but the running costs still do the work — a heat pump uses roughly 70–75% less energy for the same hot water.

 Quick answers